Simon Littlejohn MSc MBACP

 Feeling stressed?
 Overwhelmed?
 Unsure whether to confide even in the people closest to you?
 This is where counselling can help.
 By talking to a trained professional in a confidential environment, it can lead to meaningful and lasting change.

 I work as an Integrative Counsellor, which means I use a variety of counselling approaches that best suit our work together.
 In a supportive, non-judgemental space we will be able to explore what is going on for you and identify areas of life you would like to change.
-This involves looking at what is happening in the present moment, as well as exploring your options for the future and any patterns of behaviour stemming from childhood.
+This involves looking at what is happening in the present moment, as well as exploring your options for the future and patterns of behaviour stemming from your past.